Bogs Adornado: Legacy

 In 2000, he was named as one of the PBA's 25 greatest players of all time in elaborate awards ceremonies that highlighted the 25th anniversary of the league.

 In 2005, Adornado was part of the twelve initial inductees to the PBA Hall of Fame alongside fellow Crispa players Atoy Co and Philip Cezar, and Toyota stalwarts Jaworski, Francis Arnaiz and Ramon Fernandez together with former PBA Commissioners Leo Prieto, Emerson Coseteng and Atty.
 Rudy Salud as well as legendary Crispa coach and team manager, respectively, Virgilio "Baby" Dalupan and Danny Floro, and the late anchorman Joe Cantada.

 In September 2010, the 2009-2010 Comeback Player of the Year, presented by Phoenix Petroleum, will be awarded the William "Bogs" Adornado Trophy in honor of the PBA's multi-titled player and Hall of Famer, who generously agreed to lend his fabled name for the award.
 The name of Adornado being mentioned in the same breath with the Comeback Player of the Year award was a fitting tribute to the player who became the first to win the PBA MVP award three times.

-"It's such a big honor to have the Comeback Player Award named after me," said Adornado, who overcame open surgery and a long and painful recuperation period to set history.
+"It's such a big honor to have the Comeback Player Award named after me," said Adornado, who overcame open surgery and a long and painful recuperation period to make history.
 "It's nice to be remembered this way."